mstksg/advent-of-code-2020/reflections/day03.md

 to collect the coordinates where the character is `'#'` and ignore all other coordinates.

+Admittedly, `Set (Int, Int)` is sliiiightly overkill, since you could probably use `Vector (Vector Bool)` or something with `V.fromList . map (V.fromList .
+(== '#')) . lines`, and check for membership with double-indexing.
+But I was bracing for something a little more demanding, like having to iterate over all the trees or something.
+Still, sparse grids are usually my go-to data structure for Advent of Code ASCII maps.

 Anyway, now we need to be able to traverse the ray.
 We can write a function to check all points in our line, given the slope (delta x and delta y):